DevonDeRaad/zosterops.rad/README.md

     > <https://devonderaad.github.io/zosterops.rad/splitstree.html>

 ### ADMIXTURE
-*   The process of assigning samples into bins of genetic ancestry without a priori assignments using ADMIXTURE can be viewed here:
+*   All input and output files from ADMIXTURE runs for this project can be found in the folder called [admixture](https://github.com/DevonDeRaad/zosterops.rad/tree/main/admixture).
+*   The resulting K optimization process and the output for each K value can be viewed here in a commprehensive, vignette-style walkthrough:
     > <https://devonderaad.github.io/zosterops.rad/zosterops.admixture.html>

 ### Calculate Fst